coastline palma de mallorca spain sunny

 Nestled in the heart of the Mediterranean, Palma de Mallorca is a bustling capital city with a laid-back island atmosphere.
 Its pristine beaches, rich history, fantastic nightlife, and one-of-a-kind gastronomy make it easy to see why Mallorca is a favorite among European tourists.

 The port city of Palma is dominated by an impressive Gothic Cathedral, the elegant Moorish Almudaina Palace, and the round Medieval Bellver Castle.
-Mediterranean in essence, the palm-fringed marina bristles with masts, and beyond lies a tapestry of Gothic, Medieval, Modernist, and Moorish architecture, tiny shops, and busy squares.
+Mediterranean in essence, the palm-fringed marina bristles with masts, and beyond lies a tapestry of Gothic, Medieval, Modernist, and Moorish architecture, brimming with tiny shops, and busy squares.
 The flat terrain makes for easy walking and biking.
-On the rest of the island, you'll see small villages, stone houses, and the impressive Tramuntana Mountains.
+On the rest of the island, you'll see small villages, stone houses, and the impressive Tramuntana Mountains, a UNESCO World Heritage Site.
 In and out of the city, you'll be tempted to adopt the local active way of life and make the most of the beautiful landscapes and azure waters around you.

 CIEE wants all our students to feel welcomed, supported, and empowered to succeed while studying abroad.
 Local CIEE staff have provided details about conditions and cultural attitudes that students with specific identities might encounter in Palma.